MohamadMansouri/fault-tolerant-secure-agg/ftsa/jupyter_nbs/README.md

 # Tests using Jupyter Notebook

-To run the tests, Open these files in a Jupyter notebook.
+To run the tests, open these files in a Jupyter notebook.
 Please make sure that you open the notebook from your shell while activating the virtual environment `.venv` (where ftsa package is installed).
 Otherwise, you have to manually set the kernel of your notebook to the python executable in `.venv`.

 ### Notebook "test_buildingblocks.ipynb"